 Euthanasia - Your body, your life, your choice.
 Although we should mitigate economic pressure and utilize all good medicine - cannabis, psychedelics, etc.

 Same-sex marriage - As this law is completely universal and gender-neutral it also opens up for the right to marry regardless of sex.
 Although it is up to any church/mosque/synagogue etc. to choose if they want to respect the union.
 At the very least we ought to extend strong legal rights to same-sex couples.

-Privacy - Possibility to spy on someone creates the potential for a huge power imbalance and ought not to be taken lightly.
+Privacy - Possibility to spy on someone is a huge power imbalance and ought not to be taken lightly.
 Breach of privacy is an infringement of personal space and should not be permitted without a well-established reason on an individual basis.
 Cash is also important for privacy and liberty in general as electronic money would allow some to completely control other's money.

 Abortion - Abortion is not an acceptable final solution.
 This is strangely the issue that is mostly argued for with "my body, my choice", but the argument doesn't apply as pregnancy is one body growing inside another body.
 Other circumstances where others are unfairly affected are the operating of heavy machinery and conjoined twins.
 That being said a fertilized egg is not a grown human being and a ban from conception might not be wise.
 Safe, legal, ever rarer and earlier might be the best starting point.
 We should seek to phase out the choice of abortion within the next decades through universally accessible technical solutions, a culture of responsibility, education, economics, adoption, and of course a much-improved society and system for having children.
 If we tolerate early or extremely well-founded abortion in some capacity and try to decrease the amount and even end abortion through the means I mentioned we can't help but do a lot of good.